Free Printable Worksheets

 When Multiplication Practice Isn't Enough

-For some children, the gap isn't in practice — it's in the conceptual foundation that makes multiplication make sense.
-If your child can recite the times tables in order but freezes on random facts, or doesn't connect multiplication to equal groups, worksheets alone won't bridge that gap.
+For some children, the gap is not in practice — it is in the conceptual foundation that makes multiplication make sense.
+If your child can recite the times tables in order but freezes on random facts, or does not connect multiplication to equal groups and arrays, worksheets alone will not bridge that gap.
 Our Multiplication & Division Foundations course (grades 3–5) covers the full progression from arrays through fact fluency and into division as the inverse operation.
 You can also browse all available courses and planners on the resources page.

 View Multiplication & Division Foundations — $57